NeoEvaX/eveCal/README.md

 ## Develop

- Choose a make command to run
+ Choose a Task command to run

-  init              initialize project (make init module=github.com/user/project) vet               vet code test              run unit tests build             build a binary dev               build and run local project css               build tailwindcss css-watch         watch build tailwindcss temple-generate   generate templates temple-watch      watch generate templates sqlc-generate     generate sqlc files
+  build             build a binary dev               build and run local project container         build a container sqlc              generate sqlc files